rihannas/Frontend/react/react-store/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-13. Add a remove button cart functionality in the cart, by using an event handler.
+13. Add a remove from cart functionality in the cart, by using an event handler.

 Currently, two official plugins are available: